AArnott/MessagePack-CSharp/README.md

 }
 ```

+The `IMessagePackSerializationCallbackReceiver2` interface provides additional callbacks and may be optionally implemented by your objects to be serialized.

 ## Union

 MessagePack for C# supports serializing interface-typed and abstract class-typed objects.
 It behaves like `XmlInclude` or `ProtoInclude`.
 In MessagePack for C# these are called `Union`.
 Only interfaces and abstracts classes are allowed to be annotated with `Union` attributes.
 Unique union keys are required.